BrentSeidel/m68k-stuff/README.md

 hexidecimal for byte, word, and long number.
 * String input
 * String functions to assist in parsing string (in work)
+* I'm reimplementing some of the fuctions from my PDP-11 assembly language repository for the 68000 CPU.

 ## Future Plans
 Future plans include the following (subject to change)
 * Implement mass storage with a filesystem (possibilities include MS-DOS, CP/M, Minix, or other).
 * Add a CLI to the library
+* Add message passing to the OS kernel.
+* Add a buffer pool.
+This will probably be needed to support other things.